Praveen-Bandi/electron-react-boilerplate/README.md

 # electron-react-boilerplate
 A template for desktop application with Electron js and React js.
 Download this template and execute below commands for running the application.
+Note that Node.js installation is prerequisite for running this template app.

 cd electron-react-boilerplate   navigate to project directory